 Every organization is comprised of a basic set of operating units or profit centers where products or services are supplied and direct costs are incurred.
 Each unit requires a level of operational or administrative support from headquarters or local personnel.

 To set the target, evaluate how many administrative personnel are needed to support a single operating unit.
-For example, a drilling company might estimate the need for one accountant to handle general accounting, reporting, billing, and payables for one rig.
-If the company has 30 drilling rigs and 48 accountants, the additional 18 personnel needs to be justified.
+For example, a distribution company might estimate the need for two accountants to handle general accounting, reporting, billing, and payables for each distribution center.
+If the company has 20 distribution centers and 55 accountants, the additional 15 personnel is an opportunity for cost reduction.
 Valid explanations might include the need to support public company audit requirements, SEC reporting, or international tax requirements.
-Otherwise, accounting should be challenged to better understand what is happening in the organization.
+Otherwise, accounting should be challenged to improve how work is shared across the accounting organization.

 Gain a Deeper Understanding

-Why does the drilling organization need 18 more people to support accounting?
+Why does the distribution company need 15 more people to support accounting for 20 distribution centers?
 Most executives often trust their managers to determine the need for additional resources to perform a task.
-Unfortunately, managers use fear to defend the position of needing more resources—“If we don’t have a tax accountant in every country, you’ll go to jail, CFO.”
+Unfortunately, managers use fear to defend the position of needing more resources: “If we don’t have a tax accountant in every country, you’ll go to jail, CFO.”

-Inefficiency exists everywhere and can be revealed with objective investigation.
-Listening to operations first then balancing operational needs with functional support activities always reveal inefficiencies.
+Inefficiency exists everywhere and can be revealed with objective investigation into understanding the process and why certain processes exist.
+Listening to operations first then balancing operational needs with functional support activities always reveals inefficiencies.
 For example, accountants are laboring over spreadsheets to provide operations with unused detailed reports.
 Buyers are creating complex purchase orders containing a level of detail irrelevant to operations or vendors.
 HR has created an elaborate hiring process which operations sees no value in following.
 Identifying inefficiencies and eliminating waste can be performed with a deeper and objective evaluation of what is really happening.

 Rationalize the Executives

-Determine the level of experience needed to oversee each part of the organization.
-Why have a vice president over a part of the organization versus a director or manager?
+Determine the level of executive experience needed to oversee each part of the organization.
+Are there too many Vice Presidents?
+Why have a highly compensated vice president over a part of the organization versus a director or manager?
 A simple way to rationalize executive positions is to consider three points: fiduciary accountability, risk mitigation, and number of people requiring oversight.
-For example, a mid-sized manufacturing company had 24 VPs earning $500,000+ per year, but was able to rationalize the VPs into nine.
+A mid-sized manufacturing company had fifteen VPs earning $500,000+ per year and was able to rationalize the VPs to nine.

-The company used three criteria to decide whether a function or a set of operating units justified a dedicated VP:
+The company used three criteria to decide if a function or a set of operating units justified a dedicated VP:

-1. Fiduciary Accountability: Is the role accountable for more than 30% of the company’s costs, working capital, or revenue?
-VP roles overseeing the manufacturing plants, finance, and sales are justifiable.
-The accountability yardstick forced the company to consolidate regional VPs into a smaller team of hemisphere VPs.
+- Fiduciary Accountability: Is the role accountable for more than 30% of the company’s costs, working capital, or revenue?
+VP roles overseeing the manufacturing plants, finance, and sales were rationalized using this criterion.
+The accountability yardstick forced the company to consolidate 5 regional sales VPs into a smaller team of 2 divisional VPs.

-2. Risk Mitigation: Does the role mitigate risks with the potential to cause operating losses?
+- Risk Mitigation: Does the role mitigate risks with the potential to cause operating losses?
 Justifiable risk mitigation roles typically include General Counsel and Safety Compliance roles.
+These compliance roles often require a VP level for oversight; however, 2 Divisional Legal Compliance VPs, were consolidated into one VP role.

-3. People Oversight: Does the position oversee more than 100 people within the organization (after right-sizing, of course)?
+- People Oversight: Does the position oversee more than 100 people within the organization (after right-sizing, of course)?
 The role would be an executive running the plants or the sales organization.
+Several smaller plants in proximity were consolidated under one VP of Manufacturing, reducing the need for three local plant VPs.
+The company applied a similar criterion with similar hurdles to justify director and manager roles within the company.

 The company applied a similar criterion with similar hurdles to justify director and manager roles within the company.